-Achilles Tendon Tear in Houston, Beaumont and Cypress, TX
+Achilles Tendon Tear in Houston, Tx

 The Achilles is a large tendon located at the rear of the lower leg.
 The tendon connects the heel bone to the muscles in the back of the calf.
 It also aids in almost every aspect of mobility, including running, jumping, walking and moving your feet.

 If you rupture or tear your Achilles, you won’t be able to walk, run or jump properly.
 This injury can be devastating, especially if you’re an active athlete, since you have to refrain from competition until you recover.
 Achilles tendon tear treatment usually involves undergoing surgery to repair the rupture.